wycomco/misty/README.md

 *misty* will do nothing if it thinks all is up to date.
 If you really are up to date with all three major versions, you can do the following:

 1. In the repo, rename the dmg file of the macOS installer to an earlier version.
 Then, rename all plist files of that version, too.
 Edit each plist file so the `item_installer_location` is updated to the name of the renamed dmg file.
 Don’t forget to also adjust the `version` string at the bottom of the files.
-This will ensure that the removal of older versions (more than two) will get tested.
+This will ensure that the removal of older versions (at least two) will get tested.
 2. Alternatively, just delete all plists and the corresponding dmg.
 If you followed step 1, ignore this step.
 3. Do a `makecatalogs` on the repo.
 4. For each major version that you altered or deleted, you need to edit the file `/Users/Shared/Mist/previous_state_[major_version].txt`.
 Just change the current version key to another number.
 You need root permissions for that.